Marching Band Parent 101

 • Chaperoning trips and competitions

-• Fundraising events (car washes, bake sales, etc.)
+• Fundraising events (car raffle, can shack, etc.)

 • Providing snacks and water during practices or events